 After ringing off he called his daughter’s number, but her phone rang through to voice mail too.
-He left a message for her to call him, then killed the phone and looked at the screen for a while.
-Can’t be too careful, he decided, and called his neighbours number.
+He left a message for her to call him, then looked at the screen for a while.
+Can’t be too careful, he decided, and called his neighbour’s number.

 ‘Hey Mark, what’s up?’ asked Jackson when he answered the phone.